sam75782008/classic-ML-from-scratch/README.md

 ReLU is general nonlinear part within modern neural network and softmax can generate multi-class probability for the prediction.

 # ML related projects: Support Vector Machine & Adaboost
+This notebook shows hoe SVM and Adaboost work to classify two digits.
+The two methods are developed from scratch.
+By given simple examples, two methods both give 90%+ training and testing accuracy.